 My Favorite Black-Eyed Peas Recipes for Good Luck in the New Year! on KalynsKitchen.com

-Another tasty option is this Black-Eyed Pea Soup that has chicken sausage and peppers, and this is a delicious soup that’s relatively low in net carbs!
-Or see the lower-carb option in the post.
+Black-Eyed Pea Soup that has chicken sausage and peppers is another tasty option.
+This is a delicious recipe with a lot of sausage and peppers and not so many black-eued peas, so it’s a soup that’s relatively low in net carbs!
+And there’s an even lower-carb option in the post.

 Black-Eyed Pea Salad with Peppers, Cilantro, and Cumin-Lime Vinaigrette

-Check out Slow Cooker 0r Instant Pot Black-Eyed Peas Recipes on Slow Cooker or Pressure Cooker for more 18 more lucky food recipe ideas to celebrate the new year!
+Check out Slow Cooker 0r Instant Pot Black-Eyed Peas Recipes on my Slow Cooker or Pressure Cooker site for more 18 more lucky food ideas to celebrate the new year!

-Pinterest image of Black-Eyed Pea Recipes for Good Luck in the New Year!
+Pinterest image of Black-Eyed Pea Recipes for the New Year!

 Share This: